top of page

 Retrospective Book

-Jatin Das is a painter, poet, sculptor, muralist, print-maker, cultural expert and recipient of the Padma Bhushan.
-Born in 1941 in Mayurbhanj, Odisha, he studied at Sir JJ School of Art, Bombay.
-Since then, Das has held over 80 one-man shows and participated in numerous global exhibitions and artist camps, including representing India at the Venice and Tokyo Biennales.
-Das’ works are primarily in oil, watercolour, ink and conté.
-He has done several sculptures, graphics, murals and installations and as a printmaker, many etchings, dry points, lithographs and serigraphs.He is also a member of the Poetry Society of India, New Delhi.
-Das has been a visiting professor at several universities in India and abroad, and has been awarded the D.Litt. by reputed institutions.
-His works have been featured in many public and private collections, and auctioned by major international auctioneers.
-His large (7x68ft) mural is at the old Parliament in New Delhi.
-Das is the Founder Chairman of the JD Centre of Arts in Bhubaneswar, a space dedicated to preserving and exhibiting classical, modern, tribal and folk art all under one roof.
-The Centre, which is under construction, will house his 40-year collection of modern art, antiquities, handicrafts and art books, along with a selection of his private collection of 6,000 hand fans from around the world.
-Das’ recent exhibitions include Exodus 2020, a series of 200 ink paintings about the mass migration of labourers during the Covid-19 lockdown, and Prakruti Purush, held in Ahmedabad and Mumbai in 2022.
-The Retrospective Show of his lifetime’s works will be at the National Gallery of Modern Art, New Delhi, from the 8th Nov 2023 - 7th Jan 2024.
+Jatin Das is a painter, sculptor, muralist, print-maker, teacher, cultural expert and recipient of the Padma Bhushan.
+Born in 1941 in Mayurbhanj, Odisha, he studied at the Sir JJ School of Art in Bombay.
+Since then, he has held more than 80 one-man shows and participated in numerous global exhibitions.
+He paints primarily in oil, watercolour, ink and conté.
+He is also a poet and a member of the Poetry Society of India.
+Das is a visiting professor at several universities in India and abroad, and has been awarded the D.Litt. by reputed institutions.
+Das’ works have been featured in many public and private collections, and auctioned by major international auctioneers.
+His large (7x68ft) mural ‘The Journey of India: Mohenjo-Daro to Mahatma Gandhi’ is at the old Parliament in New Delhi.
+Das founded the JD Centre of Arts in Bhubaneswar, Odisha, to preserve and exhibit classical, modern, tribal and folk art, all under one roof.
+He has donated his 40-year large collection of modern art, antiquities, handicrafts, handlooms and art books to it.
+During the Covid-19 lockdown, he did more than 200 ink paintings about the mass migration of labourers.
+His concerns continue in his work.

 bottom of page